opencontainers/tob/proposals/artifacts.md

 # OCI artifact project proposal

 ## Abstract
-Container registries, implementing the [distribution-spec][distribtuion-spec], provide reliable, highly scalable, secured storage services for container images.
+Container registries, implementing the [distribution-spec][distribution-spec], provide reliable, highly scalable, secured storage services for container images.
 Customers either use a cloud provider implementation, vendor implementations, or instance the open source implementation of distribution.
 They configure security and networking to assure the images in the registry are locked down and accessible by the resources required.
 Cloud providers and vendors often provide additional values atop their registry implementations from security to productivity features.

 Applications and services typically require additional artifacts to deploy and manage, including [helm](https://helm.sh) for deployment and [Open Policy Agent (OPA)](https://github.com/open-policy-agent/opa/issues/1413) for policy enforcement.

 Utilizing the [manifest][image-manifest] and [index][image-index] definitions, new artifacts can be stored and served using the [distribution-spec][distribution-spec] without changing the actual distribution spec.
 This repository will provide  a reference for artifact authors and registry implementors for supporting new artifact types with the existing implementations of distribution.

-By providing an OCI artifact definition, the community can continue to innovate, focusing on new artifact types without having to build yet another storage solution (yass).
+By providing an OCI artifact definition, the community can continue to innovate, focusing on new artifact types without having to build yet another storage solution (YASS).

 ## Proposal
 Under the http://github.com/opencontainers organization: